jai2510/Demonstration-of-the-Expectation-Maximization-Principle/README.md

 In structural engineering, the Structural Identification using Expectation Maximization (STRIDE) algorithm is an output-only method for identifying natural vibration properties of a structural system using sensor data (see Operational Modal Analysis).

+Here, I demonstrate this principle on the Simple Binomial Coin-Toss distribution.